RenderKit/embree/README.md

 provided normals should best be kept as perpendicular to the curve direction as possible.
-We further assume second order derivatives of the center curve to be zero for this construction, as otherwise very large curvatures occuring in corner cases, can thicken the constructed curve significantly.
+We further assume second order derivatives of the center curve to be zero for this construction, as otherwise very large curvatures occurring in corner cases, can thicken the constructed curve significantly.

 ##### Round Curves